 You find yourself having strong feelings in response to someone’s seemingly innocent comments and immediately feel ashamed of it.
 You learned creative ways to numb the emotional pain by using drugs or alcohol, overworking, avoiding relationships, people pleasing, the list goes on.
 These old ways of coping are catching up with you, making your life feel overwhelming and unmanageable.
 The sense of being “not enough” keeps weighing you down, interfering with your life goals and relationships.

 We’ll begin by building a therapeutic relationship where you feel safe and supported.
-Therapy is a team effort and your expertise on what it’s like to be you is invaluable.
+Therapy is a team effort; your expertise on what it is like to be you is invaluable.

 Frequently Asked Questions

 Although there is no one way people respond to painful or traumatic events, some experiences are commonly associated with the history of childhood trauma.
 For instance, chronic anxiety, depressive episodes, anger outbursts, unexplained medical issues, or sleep disturbance indicate nervous system dysregulation resulting from trauma.
-In addition to that, avoidance behaviors, like workaholism, addictions, trust issues, codependence, or people pleasing point at history of trauma and help to manage the pain of traumatic experiences.
+In addition to that, avoidance behaviors, like workaholism, addictions, trust issues, codependence, or people pleasing, point at a history of trauma.

 Trauma is a physiological experience, so ways to treat it should involve both your mind and your body.
 That’s why just talk therapy is often not effective in addressing trauma.
-Some treatments that have been successful in healing trauma include: Eye Movement Desensitization and Reprocessing, somatic therapies, and Internal Family Systems.
+Some treatment modalities that have been successful in healing trauma include: Eye Movement Desensitization and Reprocessing (EMDR), somatic therapies, and Internal Family Systems IFS).

-Also, painful childhood experiences often lead to attachment issues, which means disruption in one’s ability to connect with self and others, making it difficult to build healthy relationships.
+Painful childhood experiences often lead to attachment issues, which means disruption in one’s ability to connect with self and others.
+This makes it difficult to build healthy relationships in the present.
 Attachment based therapies are essential in helping to improve your relationships in the aftermath of childhood trauma.

 I’m certified in EMDR and have been trained in all of the aforementioned types of therapy to help my clients heal childhood trauma.